Oracle for Decentralized Options

 You can start building decentralized, on-chain options and consume oracle price updates immediately with Pyth Price Feeds.

-Explore our docs to get started.
+Explore the docs to get started.

 Decentralized Options How do they Work?